fingerskier/manthra/README.md

-Eve is oft maligned alone for giving Adam the apple, but really is was a bad peair.
+Eve is oft maligned alone for giving Adam the apple, but really is was a bad pear.

 Hypocrites do the devil's drudgery in Christ's livery.